NOPD seeks 3 men for questioning in French Quarter stabbing death of homeless man

 They didn’t identify any suspects or discuss a potential motive in the killing, which was at least the fifth this year in the police district including the French Quarter.

-A man was fatally stabbed in the French Quarter early Saturday, according to the New Orleans Police Department.
+An apparently homeless man was fatally stabbed in the French Quarter early Saturday, according to police.

 The other four slayings in 2018 have all been classified as solved by police.
 Officials asked anyone with information to call Crimestoppers at 504-822-1111.
 Tipsters may be eligible for a cash reward.